Dhaka University Tourist Spots carry the history of Bangladesh

-Dhaka University has established during British period in 1921 with 3 Faculties: Arts, Science and Law.
-In is in Dhaka city.
+Dhaka University Tourist Spots are a historical journey for a tourist.
+It has a long history of Bengali nationalism.
+Dhaka University was established during the British period in 1921 with 3 Faculties: Arts, Science and Law.
+It is in Dhaka city.
 It is also known as "Oxford of the East".
-Dr Philip Joseph Hartog worked as a first vice-chancellor of the university.
+Dr Philip Joseph Hartog worked as the first vice-chancellor of the university.
 Now the vice-chancellor is AAMS Arefin Siddique.
-It is an important place for all type of people as well as tourism.
+It is an important place for all types of people as well as tourism.
 Every year lot of travelers and ex-students visit Dhaka University Tourist Spots.

 Dhaka University Tourist Spots

-- Public Library: The country’s largest public library, Central Public Library was named Begum Sufia Kamal National Public Library in 2007.
+Public Library: The country’s largest public library, Central Public Library was named Begum Sufia Kamal National Public Library in 2007.
 Located at Shahbag in Dhaka, the library has an auditorium named Shawkat Osman Auditorium, a major venue for cultural events in the capital.
 More than 60 libraries including the central public library are run under the Ministry of Cultural Affairs.

-- Chobir Haat: It is the brainchild of some young artists.
+Chobir Haat: It is the brainchild of some young artists.
 Just opposite Charukala (Faculty of Fine Arts), Dacca University, Chobir Haat is such an open-air market where artists can exhibit and sell their artwork.
-Almost every Friday open-air free concert is held here where you can enjoy the Bengali folk songs.
+Almost every Friday open-air free concert is held here where you can enjoy Bengali folk songs.
 The heat kicked off its journey in 2003.

-Suhrawardy Udyan: It is the place where the architect of Bangladesh Sheikh Mujibur Rahman on March 7 in 1971 delivered a historic speech that inspired Bengalis to prepare for the freedom struggle.
+Suhrawardy Udyan: It is the place where the architect of Bangladesh Sheikh Mujibur Rahman on March 7 1971 delivered a historic speech that inspired Bengalis to prepare for the freedom struggle.
 Located in Dhaka, the Udyan, formerly known as Ramna Race Course ground, is named after Huseyn Shaheed Suhrawardy.
-It is the resting place of three great national leaders– Sher-e-Bangla A.K.
+It is the resting place of three great national leaders-- Sher-e-Bangla A.K.
 Fazlul Huq, Huseyn Shaheed Suhrawardy and Khwaja Nazimuddin.

-- Tin Neter Mazar (The shrine for three national leaders): Located at the "Doyel Chattar" of DU, it is the place where three pre-liberation Bengali political leaders– AK Fazlul Huq, Khawaja Nazimuddin and Huseyn Shaheed Suhrawardy—were buried.
+Tin Neter Mazar (The shrine for three national leaders): Located at the "Doyel Chattar" of DU, it is the place where three pre-liberation Bengali political leaders-- AK Fazlul Huq, Khawaja Nazimuddin and Huseyn Shaheed Suhrawardy were buried.
 Later, a mausoleum was built on their grave.
 The architectural view won the hearts of millions of tourists.
 Noted Architect Masud Ahmed is the designer of the shrine.

-- Curzon Hall: It is the home of the Faculty of Science at the University of Dhaka (DU).
+Curzon Hall: It is the home of the Faculty of Science at the University of Dhaka (DU).
 The British-era building is named Curzon Hall after Lord Curzon, viceroy of India, who laid its foundation stone in 1904.
 After the foundation of DU in 1921, the hall became the base of the university's science faculty.
 It witnessed a number of significant events.

-- Bangla Academy: Located at the Burdwan House, once a part of the campus of the University of Dhaka, the academy started its journey with a view to promoting the Bangla language in the country following the Language movement of 1952.
+Bangla Academy: Located at the Burdwan House, once a part of the campus of the University of Dhaka, the academy started its journey with a view to promoting the Bangla language in the country following the Language movement of 1952.
 The importance of establishing an organisation for the Bengali language noted linguist Dr Muhammad Shahidullah first felt it.
 Every year the month-long Ekushey Book Fair was held here.

-- TSC More: Founded in 1961, Teacher-Student Centre (TSC) is situated on the campus of DU.
+TSC More: Founded in 1961, the Teacher-Student Centre (TSC) is situated on the campus of DU.
 The architectural monument is erected to build bondage among the students and teachers.
-Various historical events were held at the TSC during the Liberation War, 1971.
+Various historical events were held at the TSC during the Liberation War, of 1971.
 It was designed by Konstantinos Doxiadis, a Greek architect.

-- Kataban: Just beside the Shahbag intersection in Dhaka, the place is very famous for an animal market.
-A variety of colourful fishes or chirpings of different motley birds will dazzle your eyes while passing the area, popularly known as ‘Katabon Fish and Pet Animal Market’.
+Kataban: Just beside the Shahbag intersection in Dhaka, the place is very famous for an animal market.
+A variety of colourful fishes or chirpings of different motley birds will dazzle your eyes while passing the area, popularly known as Katabon Fish and Pet Animal Market.

-- Gurdwara: A sacred place for the people of Sikh religion.
+Gurdwara: A sacred place for the people of the Sikh religion.
 Located on the campus of Varsity, it was built in 1830, recalling the visit of Guru Nanak (1506-1507).
 The existing building of the Gurdwara was reconstructed in 1988-1989.
 Weekly prayer and Kirtan are organised every Friday in the historical place.

 British Council: British Council, the UK's leading international organisation for educational and cultural relations and developing a relationship with other countries across the world, located on Fuller Road near Dhaka University.
-It offers IELTS test, GCE O and A levels, as well as a wide range of Cambridge English exams and UK professional qualifications.
+It offers IELTS tests, GCE O and A levels, as well as a wide range of Cambridge English exams and UK professional qualifications.